Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

 The spectra assembled in DJA were reduced with the GRIZLI \citep{brammer23a} and MSAExp \citep{brammer23b,heintz25} software, following a uniform spectroscopic reduction procedure that is described in detail in \citet{heintz23} and \citet{degraaff24}.
-The v4 release delivers to the community merged FITS files including all the 1D `optimally' extracted spectra available from different NIRSpec gratings and from the PRISM.
-We performed a photometric correction to the spectra using the photometry available in the ASTRODEEP-JWST multi-band photometric catalog of \citet{merlin24}.
-However, as already outlined in \citet{heintz25}, the 1D spectra retrieved from DJA already show an overall consistency within $10$-$15 \%$ with the photometric data.
+The v4 release delivers to the community merged FITS files including all the 1D `optimally' extracted spectra available from different NIRSpec-MSA observations with the grating and prism configuration.
+We checked the photometric consistency of the NIRSpec-PRISM spectra, using the photometry available in the ASTRODEEP-JWST multi-band photometric catalog of \citet{merlin24}, correcting for residual flux calibration inconsistency (e.g., due to inaccurate aperture correction, instrumental instability).
+However, as already outlined in \citet{heintz25}, the 1D spectra retrieved from DJA already show an overall agreement within $10$-$15 \%$ with the photometric data.

 As a preliminary selection, we considered galaxies in the DJA-Spec catalog in the six fields listed above and with a robust (quality flag $=3$) spectroscopic redshift $\geq 5$, also confirmed through a visual inspection.
-This redshift limit was chosen because it represents approximately the redshift limit up to which mergers and merger fractions were estimated from previous HST surveys in the CANDELS fields \citep{kartaltepe07,duncan19}.
+This redshift limit was chosen because it represents approximately the redshift limit up to which mergers and merger fractions were estimated by \citet{kartaltepe07} and \citet{duncan19} from previous HST surveys in the CANDELS fields.
 This limit also allows us to compare our findings to similar JWST studies performed at the same redshifts, and based on the photometric close pair method \citep[e.g.,][]{puskas25_mergers,duan25}.
 With these criteria, we obtained an initial sample of $2217$ galaxies.
 The redshift distribution of this sample is presented in Fig. \ref{fig:histograms_selected_sample}-\textit{top} (gray line), and shows that the number of sources decreases exponentially from $z=5$ to $z=14$, with a median redshift $z_{\rm med} \simeq 6$.
 Lastly, we used the galaxy spectra to derive the UV magnitudes M$_{ \rm UV}$ at $1500$ \AA\ rest-frame, using the methodology outlined in \citet{dottorini25}.
 We find M$_{ \rm UV}$ ranging between $-22.5$ and $-15.5$ (Fig. \ref{fig:histograms_selected_sample}-\textit{bottom}), with median M$_{ \rm UV}$ values that are not significantly evolving with redshift.